FortinetCloudCSE/k8s-201-workshop/content/09egresstraffic/Task9_1_Understanding_Egress_rules.md

 ### Next

-Do not delete enviroment, we will use same for next Task Secure POD to POD east-west traffic
+Do not delete environment, we will use same for next Task Secure POD to POD east-west traffic